eclipse/vorto-examples/vorto-middleware/Readme.md

 ## Vorto Normalizer Frontend

-The Eclipse Vorto Middleware Frontend is an additional lightweight Angular 8 application, able to visualize the in-and outbounding device payload as well as listing the configured plugins.
+The Eclipse Vorto Middleware Frontend is an additional lightweight Angular 8 application, which lets you interact with the middleware to do the following:

+* **Manage middleware plugins** and their configurations
+* **Manage Vorto mappings** for middleware configuration
+* **Monitor** inbound and outbound device telemetry messages

 You can see a running example of what to expect under [this link](http://vorto-middleware.eu-central-1.elasticbeanstalk.com/)